 How Russia's war in Ukraine is changing the world's oil markets

-Russia's war in Ukraine has implications far beyond the battlefield, including energy.
-The flow of oil, natural gas and refined products like diesel has been upended, leading to one of the largest shifts in the global energy market in decades.
+Russia's war in Ukraine has upended the flow of oil, natural gas and refined products like diesel.
+And it's led to a major shift in the global energy market.
 NPR's Jackie Northam reports.

 JACKIE NORTHAM, BYLINE: Any American around at the time will likely remember the 1973 oil embargo.
 That's when Arab oil producers cut exports to the U.S. and other nations in retaliation for support of Israel during the Yom Kippur War.
 Gas stations ran dry.
 Prices skyrocketed.
 And the U.S. economy flattened.
 It also created a profound and permanent shift in energy markets as nations looked for new suppliers beyond the Middle East.
 Now, Russia's invasion of Ukraine has created another major shift in energy.